 Skip to content

 Murri courts were founded in Queensland in 2006 in response to the increasing representation of Indigenous people in prison.
-Murri courts sentence Aboriginal and Torres Strait Islander offenders who plead guilty to an offence which falls within the jurisdiction of the Magistrates Court.
-Services offered by Murri courts include the use of Aboriginal customs to support and rehabilitate Indigenous offenders, and the voluntary work of Indigenous Elders who are sometimes involved in the sentencing process.
+Murri courts sentenced Aboriginal and Torres Strait Islander offenders who pleaded guilty to an offence which falls within the jurisdiction of the Magistrates Court.
+Services offered by Murri courts included the use of Aboriginal customs to support and rehabilitate Indigenous offenders, and the voluntary work of Indigenous Elders who were sometimes involved in the sentencing process.

-Murri courts are an initiative of the Courts innovation programs, which were established to coordinate a number of proactive court diversion, treatment and sentencing initiatives in Queensland.
-Courts have been established in:
+Murri courts were an initiative of the Courts innovation programs, which were established to coordinate a number of proactive court diversion, treatment and sentencing initiatives in Queensland.
+Courts were established in:

 Murri courts operates within a Magistrates Court framework but provide for involvement of key Indigenous members of the community, the offender's family, Indigenous community organisations and Community justice groups in the sentencing of Indigenous offenders.
 This report outlines the findings from the Australian Institute of Criminology's evaluation of the Queensland Murri court.
 The evaluation examined the Murri court's key objectives including: